Shingles Vaccine for Adults

 After the shot, patients may experience headaches as well as soreness or itching around the area in which it was administered.
 In rare cases, patients may have an allergic reaction, faint, suffer shoulder pain, experience dizziness or have difficulty breathing.

-To learn more about how to prevent shingles, schedule a consultation with the team at Western Washington Medical Group Family Practice or if it’s more convenient, visit a Walk-in Clinic.
+To learn more about how to prevent shingles, schedule an appointment with WWMG Family Practice or if it’s more convenient, request a same-day appointment to address your needs.
 For more general inquiries, complete the form on this page.